zigbee2mqtt/hassio-zigbee2mqtt/README.md

 #### Modifying zigbee2mqtt's `configuration.yaml`
-In some cases, you may wish to modify zigbee2mqtt's `configuration.yaml` file directly (for example, to add or modify device specific configuration](https://github.com/Koenkk/zigbee2mqtt/wiki/Device-specific-configuration)).
+In some cases, you may wish to modify zigbee2mqtt's `configuration.yaml` file directly (for example, to add or modify [device specific configuration](https://www.zigbee2mqtt.io/configuration/device_specific_configuration.html)).
 The `configuration.yaml` file used by this add-on can be modified within the data directory specified via the add-on configuration (see above).
 By default, therefore, the configuration file is saved to `/share/zigbee2mqtt/configuration.yaml` on your Hass.io host.
 Suggested ways to edit your `configuration.yaml` file include the official [Samba share](https://www.home-assistant.io/addons/samba/) add-on and the [official](https://www.home-assistant.io/addons/ssh/) or [community SSH add-ons](https://github.com/hassio-addons/addon-ssh).

 - Note: Be sure to set the `overwrite` option to `false` if you want to manually modify your configuration file.
 Otherwise, the settings defined via the Hass.io frontend will overwrite and replace their respective fields in the configuration file on add-on startup.